Side Effects (Mariah Carey song): Production and composition

 "Side Effects" was written by Carey, Scott Storch, Crystal Johnson and featured artist Young Jeezy.
-It was produced by Carey for Maroon Entertainment and by Storch on behalf of Tuff Jew Productions/Hustla Foundation.
-Copyright is held by Rye Songs which is administered by Songs of Universal (BMI)/Scott Storch Music/TVT Publishing (ASCAP)/C-Style Ink/Slide That Music/EMI-April Songs (ASCAP)/YJ Music (BMI).
-The track was recorded by Brian Garten at Honeysouth Studios in Miami, Florida, and mixed by Fabian Marasciullo at The Hit Factory, also in Miami.
-Carey and Johnson performed the background vocals.

 It is an R&B song with elements of electro.
 Lyrically, Carey is recounting a past relationship which fell into "violent times", and how she still deals with the effects of what she experienced.
 Carey begins with the line "I was a girl/ You were ‘the man'/ I was too young to understand/ I was naïve /Believing everything you told me."
 Although Carey never mentions Mottola's name, many critics believed that she was addressing him directly in the lines "Shining like a chandelier/ That decorated every room inside/ The private hell we built", "Sleeping with the enemy, aware that he was smothering every last part of me" and "Said you were strong/ Protecting me/ Then I found out that you were weak/ Keepin' me there, under your thumb/ Cause you were scared that I'd become much/ More than you could handle."
 After confessing that she would "[wake] up scared some nights, still dreaming about the violent times," Carey decides to walk away from the relationship, and declares "but I still live with the side effects".

-J. Freedom De Luc of The Washington Post likened the "echoing" repetition of "Side effects" to that of Rihanna's on her 2007 single "Umbrella".
+J. Freedom De Luc of The Washington Post likened the "echoing" repetition of "Side Effects" to that of Rihanna's on her 2007 single "Umbrella".
 In an interview with Jennifer Vineyard of MTV News, Carey explained why she felt compelled to write the song:

-'I wrote it because it was necessary for me to write it,' Mariah said of her most personal, and angriest, song to date.
-Fans might be surprised at her references to 'the hell that we built' and the 'violent times,' but Mariah thinks this song is for 'anyone who’s been in an abusive relationship.'
-'You know what?
-I’ve been through too much at this point,' she said.
-'I want happiness and I want pure and real love, but the side effects of what other relationships have put me through cause me to be kind of on the defensive a lot of the time.
-And if somebody isn’t mature or caring and loving and open-hearted enough to understand that, then it’s tough, but this is a song for people who need that.'
-Mariah hopes that this song helps people feel 'a little bit stronger.'
+"I wrote it because it was necessary for me to write it.
+You know what?
+I’ve been through too much at this point, I want happiness and I want pure and real love, but the side effects of what other relationships have put me through cause me to be kind of on the defensive a lot of the time.
+And if somebody isn’t mature or caring and loving and open-hearted enough to understand that, then it’s tough, but this is a song for people who need that."